Search for lepton number and flavour violation in $K^{+}$ and $\pi^{0}$ decays: Data sample and trigger

 \section{Data sample and trigger}

 The data sample consists of $8.3\times10^{5}$ SPS spills collected in 2017 and 2018 with a typical primary beam intensity of $2.2\times10^{12}$ protons per spill of three seconds effective duration, corresponding to a mean $K^{+}$ decay rate in the FV of 3.7 MHz.
-The trigger system is composed of a hardware (L0) level and a software (L1) level~\cite{NA62_Trigger}.
+The trigger system is composed of a hardware level (L0) and a software level (L1), with maximum output rates of 1 MHz and 10 kHz, respectively~\cite{NA62_Trigger}.
 The three trigger chains used for this analysis run concurrently with the trigger chain dedicated to the main goal of the experiment, the measurement of the $K^{+} \rightarrow \pi^{+} \nu \bar{\nu}$ branching ratio~\cite{NA62_PNN}: the multi-track (MT), electron multi-track ($e$MT), and muon multi-track ($\mu$MT) triggers.

 The MT L0 trigger requires a signal in the RICH, and a time coincidence of signals in two opposite CHOD quadrants.
 The $e$MT trigger collects a sample enriched with electrons, which deposit almost all of their energy in the LKr, by additionally requiring a minimum energy deposit of 20 GeV in the LKr (LKr20 signal).
 The $\mu$MT trigger selects at least one muon in the final state, requiring in addition to the MT conditions a coincident signal in the MUV3 and a minimum energy deposit of 10 GeV in the LKr (LKr10 signal).
 The common L1 trigger conditions select events with a $K^{+}$ identified by the KTAG within $5\,\text{ns}$ of the trigger time, and a track of a negatively charged particle reconstructed in the STRAW.
 For most of the data sample the L1 $\mu$MT trigger also requires fewer than 3 signals in total in LAV stations 2--11 within $6\,\text{ns}$ of the trigger time.
 The MT, $\mu$MT, and $e$MT trigger chains are downscaled typically by factors $D_{\text{MT}} = 100$, $D_{\mu\text{MT}} = 8$, and $D_{e\text{MT}} = 8$, respectively, but these values were varied during data-taking.